Jason Cabinda: Oakland Raiders

 Cabinda signed with the Oakland Raiders as an undrafted free agent on May 4, 2018.
 He was waived on September 1, 2018 and was signed to the practice squad the next day.
 He was promoted to the active roster on October 16, 2018.

 On August 31, 2019, Cabinda was waived by the Raiders.

 Detroit Lions

 On September 2, 2019, Cabinda was signed to the Detroit Lions practice squad.
 He was promoted to the active roster on December 3, 2019.

 Cabinda was given an exclusive-rights free agent tender by the Lions on March 4, 2021.
 He signed the one-year contract on April 6.

 On February 17, 2022, Cabinda signed a two-year contract extension with the Lions through the 2023 season.
-He was placed on the reserve/PUP list to start the season on August 23, 2022.
+He was placed on the reserve/physically unable to perform list to start the season on August 23, 2022.
 He was activated on November 12.

+On October 7, 2023, Cabinda was placed on injured reserve.
+He was activated from injured reserve and waived on December 29, 2023.
+He was re-signed to the practice squad on January 2, 2024.
+Jason Cabinda was resigned to the active roster for week 17.
+He was not signed to a reserve/future contract after the season and thus became a free agent when his practice squad contract expired.

 Personal life

+Cabinda has one child.
 Cabinda's mother hails from Cameroon.